structuralvariantsSTN/structuralvariantsstn.github.io/_pages/porto_about.md

 This event named “Trends in Biodiversity and Evolution: the evolutionary role of structural genomic variation (TiBE-STRiVE)” will feature cutting-edge science, foster interdisciplinary discussions, and initiate collaborative projects spanning the breadth of structural variant research.

-Registration will open on February 25th for members of the network and in the 16th of March for non-members.
-For registration and abstract submission, please fill this [online form](https://forms.gle/PJ4KQgYcR6K2fsdt7)
+Registration opened in February 25th for members of the network and in the 30th of April for non-members.
+For registration and abstract submission, please fill [this online form](https://forms.gle/PJ4KQgYcR6K2fsdt7)

 ### Important Dates
 <b>Meeting dates:</b> 8th to 10th of July 2026